 Rebecca is an NHS GP with a special interest in Family Planning and Women’s Health.
 She is also the founder of You Before Two — a charity steered towards encouraging and educating young women to consider their own education, safety and autonomy before entering into a serious relationship and/or getting pregnant.
 Rebecca is a passionate believer in the impact of individuals despite the growing population.

 A semi-retired GP in Devon, Pip was a member of the PM board previously and has only recently rejoined it.
-She is also a board member of the Tamar Faculty of the Royal College of General Practitioners and a nonexecutive board member of Devon Doctors.
+She is also a Dunsford Wildlife Warden and a Parish Councillor, and she continues to work as an out-of-hours GP.
 She was inspired to join Population Matters after meeting our patron Prof John Guillebaud at a family planning training event.

 Lisa is a qualified accountant and managing director with responsibility for finance and operations at a niche consultancy business.
 She has previously been a non-executive director in the charity sector and has led finance operations teams for over 20 years in professional services firms, PWC and Arthur Andersen.

 Vicky has always been passionate about creating environments for life to thrive and studied genetics at UCL to better understand our foundations and the interplay between nature and nurture.
 Since then, her career has been focussed on people and organisation development (OD), with roles in talent, learning and OD across a number of different sectors including not for profit, defence, energy and healthcare.
 She’s always loved the outdoor environment and is an enthusiastic gardener, as well as a keen sailor, climber, skier and walker.